getsentry/sentry-docs/docs/pricing.rst

 Events
 ~~~~~~

-An event is a crash report (also known as exception or error) that is sent to Sentry’s server to be processes.
+An event is a crash report (also known as exception or error) that is sent to Sentry’s server for processing.
 Additional metadata around an event (breadcrumbs, user context, environment, etc) do not count as separate events.

 Capacity
 ~~~~~~~~